 The multibillion-dollar business of buying and selling protected wildlife is one of the largest sources of criminal earnings, behind only arms smuggling and drug trafficking.35 National Geographic says, “[W]ildlife trafficking may very well be the world’s most profitable form of illegal trade, bar none.”36 The U.S. is the main destination for exotic and endangered wild animals.37 National, state, and local governments are passing laws that prohibit the capture and sale of certain species, but most of these regulations are poorly enforced and are designed to protect humans from disease rather than ensuring that animals are handled humanely.

 It can be difficult to sort out what governmental regulations exist to control the influx of exotic animals into the U.S. Endangered species are supposed to be monitored by the U.S. Fish and Wildlife Service (FWS), but smugglers find ways around inspections.
-Protected species may be hidden among legal animals or dangerous species of animals so that officers are less likely to thoroughly hand-inspect shipments.38 The FWS also suffers from a lack of resources: “With the number of inspectors, we are able to physically inspect 25% of wildlife shipments,” says one federal wildlife inspector.39 Another inspector adds, “In some states we have no officers watching out for trade; in other states we may have just one officer.
+Protected species may be hidden among legal animals or dangerous species of animals so that officers are less likely to thoroughly hand-inspect shipments.38 The FWS also suffers from a lack of resources.
+For instance, only six inspectors are assigned to the port of Los Angeles, which includes seven airports and seaports, and has more wildlife moving in and out than any other port in the country.39 “We can’t cover everything,” said one of the inspectors.
+Another inspector added, “In some states we have no officers watching out for trade; in other states we may have just one officer.
 I doubt that any officer would disagree with me when I say we do not have enough officers to take on the job.”40